langchain-samples/deepagent-coder/README.md

 This application demonstrates how to use the [deepagents](https://github.com/langchain-ai/deepagents) package to build a coding assistant that can run as a [LangSmith Deployment](https://docs.langchain.com/langsmith/deployments).

+`deepagents` gives you a powerful harness for creating agents that can handle complex, multi-step tasks, such as software engineering projects.
+The LangSmith Deployment platform gives you a production-ready server and managed infrastructure to run such a complicated agent scalably and reliably as you increase the scope of its work.
+This repo shows how you can combine these two LangChain offerings to design and deploy a software engineering agent that can do useful work in the unique context of your organization.

 ## Key Components